Pre-modern conceptions of whiteness: Late antiquity

 In late antiquity, some early Christian writers began connecting the metaphorical goodness and morality associated in European culture with the colour white to the physical skin colour itself, while at the same time associating the negative concepts attached to the colour black with dark skin.
 For example, the writer Paulinus of Nola claimed that Ethiopians had been turned black due to committing vices.
 Similarly Gregory of Nyssa believed that "Christ came into the world to make blacks white … Babylonians into Jerusalemites, the prostitute into a virgin, Ethiopians radiantly white."
 When speaking of baptising an Ethiopian, Fulgentius of Ruspe said he saw the Ethiopian as one who was "not yet whitened by the grace of Christ."
 According to a 7th century biography, Pope Gregory I bemoaned the presence of Anglo-Saxon child slaves in Rome who were "white of body and have blonde hair".
 In the 8th century, the English monk The Venerable Bede, generally associated the black skin of Ethiopians with "spiritual darkness" but at the same time rejected any idea that the colour differences between, as he termed it, "a black Ethiopian and a white Saxon" would affect their fates during the Last Judgement.

 The 6th century Byzantine scholar Procopius referred to various invading barbarian tribes as being white, such as the Gothic tribes who he claimed had "white bodies and fair hair" and the Hephthalites or "White Huns" who, according to him, had "white bodies and countenances".
 Indian scholars also referred to the Hephthalites as Sveta Huna (White Huns).
 Hephthalites portrayed in the Sogdian art of the Afrasiab palace are shown as having pale or ruddy faces.

 China

-The concepts of whiteness and white identity existed in pre-modern China, with the Chinese using whiteness as a non-racial social category that included themselves while excluding many non-Chinese peoples.
+In pre-modern China, the Han Chinese used whiteness as a non-racial social category that included themselves while excluding many non-Chinese peoples.
 While whiteness was used to identify and define Chinese people, Chinese culture did not exclusively apply the term to any single ethnicity, and other ethnic groups, such as Manchus and Europeans, could be described as white.
 Other groups, however, such as Indonesians, and Malaysians, were referred to as "black".
-Chinese culture also associated light skin with having a higher social status due to light complexions being a sign "freedom from manual labour".
+Chinese culture also associated light skin with having a higher social status due to light complexions signifying "freedom from manual labour".

 Scholars of Ancient China also describe Indo-European-speaking peoples of north-western China, such as the Yuezhi, as having "white" or "reddish white" skin.
 Similarly, the Wusun tribe are said to have had green eyes and red beards.